keesiemeijer/related-posts-by-taxonomy/readme.txt

 * some minor bug fixing for the shortcode.

 == Upgrade Notice ==
+= 0.2.2 =
+This version is tested up to WordPress 3.9-beta and adds a new parameters include_terms and caption.
+The post thumbnail gallery (function )is updated for html5 tags support (same as in WordPress 3.9 gallery shortcode).
+Notice - The template used for post thumbnail display is also updated (backwards compatible).
+The shortcode post type now defaults to the post type of the current post.
+Code is reformatted to adhere to new WordPress coding standarts.
+Fixed a bug where duplicate related posts where found for order="RAND".
+Props: Mock.

 = 0.2.1 =
 Added image sizes and image columns to the widget and shortcode.
 New filter to change the post thumbnail caption text.
 Cleaned up the codebase and made it faster.
 Also added the Dutch language translation and tested it up to WordPress 3.7.1.